MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfctoolbar-class.md

 ### <a name="return-value"></a>Dönüş Değeri

-Menü düğmelerinin boyutunu piksel cinsinden temsil eden nesne.`CSize`
+Menü düğmelerinin boyutunu piksel cinsinden temsil eden `CSize` nesne.

 ### <a name="remarks"></a>Açıklamalar